glebs0n1/Digital-Barometer/README.md

 ## Front-end (React)
 <BR>1.
 Open a command prompt (terminal).
 <BR>2.
-Navigate to the folder with the front-end code:
+Navigate to the folder with the front-end code: digital-barometer
 <BR>npm install (to install dependencies)
 <BR>npm start (for start the development server)
 <BR>The Front-End will be accessible at http://localhost:3000.